juiceo/react-native-easy-markdown/README.md

 # React Native Easy Markdown
-React Native Easy Markdown is a simple React Native component for rendering [Github-flavoured markdown](https://help.github.com/articles/getting-started-with-writing-and-formatting-on-github/) as native components, and it works equally well on both Android and iOS.
-Parsing of the markdown is done with the robust [simple-markdown](https://github.com/Khan/simple-markdown).
-React Native Easy Markdown was created because other available libraries had problems reliably parsing the markdown, as well as their component trees were filled with e.g. nested ```<Text/>``` components, which made styling a nightmare.
-React Native Easy Markdown uses ```<View/>``` components wherever possible, and allows for easy custom styling.
+React Native Easy Markdown is a simple React Native component for rendering [Markdown](https://help.github.com/articles/getting-started-with-writing-and-formatting-on-github/) as native components, and it works equally well on both Android and iOS.

+RNEM was created because other available libraries seemed to be somewhat inconsistent in how the parsed markdown is displayed, and they would render component trees filled with e.g. nested ```<Text/>``` components where that was not necessary, which made styling difficult.
+RNEM also provides a possibility to supply your own render methods for certain components, such as images and links, so you can style and layout them however you wish.

+For now, the following markdown is supported:

+* Text formatting (headings, strong, italics, strikethrough...)
+* Lists (ordered / unordered )
+* Images
+* Links

-For now, it supports the most common use cases, such as headings, lists, links, images and text styling.
-Any unsupported markdown will not crash your code, as it is simply ignored.
+Any unsupported markdown will not crash your app, as it is simply ignored.
 If there is a more out-there use case you wish to have supported (such as code blocks etc.), the code is clean and simple to work on, and pull requests are most welcome.

-The project is stable and the current feature-set should be enough for most use cases.
+The project is stable and the current feature set should be enough for most use cases.

 * [Installation](#installation)
 * [Usage](#usage)